hardikp/hardikp.github.io/books.md

 ## 2024

+1. Difficult Conversations: How to Discuss What Matters Most by Bruce Patton, Douglas Stone, and Sheila Heen
+1. Fight Right: How Successful Couples Turn Conflict Into Connection
+1. Hunt, Gather, Parent: What Ancient Cultures Can Teach Us About the Lost Art of Raising Happy, Helpful Little Humans
 1. *Same as Ever: Timeless Lessons on Risk, Opportunity and Living a Good Life by Morgan Housel

 ## 2023